rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 ## Sen's Trend Estimator

-**Sen's Trend Estimator** is used to estimate the slope of a regression line.
+**Sen's Trend Estimator** estimates the slope of a regression line.
 Unlike [Least Squares](https://en.wikipedia.org/wiki/Least_squares), Sen's trend estimator uses a non-parametric approach which makes it robust to outliers.

 To compute Sen's trend estimator we use the following procedure: